 Spending a weekend in Portland, Oregon is an excellent way to get acquainted with the city that so proudly proclaims to be weird.
 With an easy-going atmosphere and culture, visitors will find there is plenty to do on a weekend trip to Portland.

-Based on diligent research and the best experiences from many visits, we have created a 3-Day Itinerary Portland that is perfect for weekend trips.
+Based on diligent research and the best experiences from many subsequent visits, we have created a 3-Day Itinerary Portland that is perfect for weekend trips.

 3 Days In Portland, Oregon Itinerary

 In our weekend trip planner for Portland, we outline a day-by-day plan for visiting Portland in 3 days.
 It is assumed that you will arrive mid-afternoon on Friday (or Saturday) and stay until the evening on Sunday (or Monday).
-Although our Portland weekend itinerary does include a few ‘weekend only’ events, those activities can easily be substituted for other fun city adventures.
+Although our Portland weekend itinerary does include a few ‘weekend only’ events, those activities can easily be substituted for weekday city adventures.
 Therefore, this itinerary for Portland, Oregon can really be used for a trip over any days of the week!

 Day 1 Of Your Portland Weekend Trip